xuyanMax/Sequence-Modeling/WEEK-1.md

 Training set: a large corpus of English text
 Tokenize the English sentence, which means to form a <vocabulary, index> mapping using one-hot vectors.

-When sentences end, it is common to add and extra token called `EOS` (End of Sentence)
+When sentences end, it is common to add an extra token called `EOS` (End of Sentence)

 ### Build an RNN to model the different chances of sequences
 So each step in the RNN will look at some set of preceding words such as, given the first three words, what is the distribution over the next word?
 And so this RNN learns to predict one word at a time going from left to right.